 Raised in Palm Beach, the internationally lauded interior designer Amanda Lindroth worked in London, Paris, and New York City before returning to her island roots with a relocation to Nassau.
 In the Bahamas, she honed the breezy, sophisticated resort style that has become her signature and founded Lindroth Design in 2010.
 Her aesthetic—English antiques, rattan and cane, colorful patterns, and canvas upholstery—has spawned two retail locations in Palm Beach and Charleston, South Carolina, as well as a branded line of tabletop accessories sold online and in stores.
 Her first book, Island Hopping, was released in September 2018.

 G&G contributing editor and author

-An expert sportsman and the author of a collection of outdoor guides, including The Total Outdoorsman Manual, Nickens puts his vast sporting knowledge to good use with his eighth appearance as a Made in the South Awards judge.
-He’s a frequent Garden & Gun contributor—assignments have taken him from the quail fields of the South Carolina Lowcountry to the mountains of Honduras.
-He also contributed to the magazine’s book S Is for Southern.
+An expert sportsman and the author of a collection of outdoor guides, including The Total Outdoorsman Manual, T. Edward Nickens puts his vast knowledge of the outdoors to good use as he makes his tenth appearance as a Made in the South Awards judge.
+A frequent writer for Garden & Gun—assignments have taken him from the quail fields of the South Carolina Lowcountry to the mountains of Honduras—Nickens also contributed to the magazine’s book S Is for Southern.